lokothodida/gs-plugin-sdk/README.md

 This project is an integrated development environment for the GetSimple CMS.
-Its aim is to make (plugin) development simpler by providing a pre-configured GetSimple installation that is geared towards developers, and which anyone can set up easily regardless of what development machine they are using.
+Its aim is to make (plugin) development simpler by providing a pre-configured GetSimple installation that is geared towards developers, and which anyone can set up, regardless of what development machine they are using.

-The Vagrant environment is built on [Scotch Box](https://github.com/scotch-io/scotch-box).

 # Table of Contents
 * [Features](#features)